-What Is Data Lifecycle Management?
+What is Data Lifecycle Management?

-Next to DLM, there are lots of parallel or complementary models that can guide you through the countless challenges of data management.
+There are lots of parallel or complementary models to DLM that can guide you through the countless challenges of data management.

-Data Lifecycle Management Stages
+Data Lifecycle Management Framework

 Those rules or policies must be adequate to each type of data collected.
 So you should specify policies for employee data, partner data, accounting, etc. For personal data in each category, you must also take into account applicable data privacy regulations.

-During data collection, you can start using initial categories such as 'sensitive data', 'internal data,' or any other label that helps you decide how to manage or process data in the further stages.
+During data collection, you can start using initial categories such as "sensitive data," "internal data," or any other label that helps you decide how to manage or process data in the further stages.

 Some companies, especially for accounting and investment decisions, add another step after this one called data synthesis.